Jaxsbr/Jank/docs/meta-upgrades.md

 - Range calculation: 0 rings = base range only; 1+ rings = base range * ring count.
 - Stun ability only available when `stunPulseLevel > 0`.
 - Knockback only applies when `meleeKnockbackLevel > 0`; each level adds +1 knockback distance.
+- Ranged attacks only available when `rangedAttackLevel > 0`; stats determined by level via `RangedAttackConfig`.

 ### Purchase System
 - Upgrades are purchased in the Upgrade Shop UI (accessible from Game Over screen).